 Once done, they are best sown as early in the year as possible in a cold frame.

-It may the seeds up to 18 months to germinate.
+The seeds take up to 18 months to germinate.

-When they are large enough to handle, prick the seedlings out of the cold frame and transplant them in pots and grow them in a greenhouse through their first winter.
+When they are large enough to handle, prick the seedlings out of the cold frame, transplant them in pots, and grow them in a greenhouse through their first winter.

-Once the last frost has passed, plant the established plants in their permanent location in late spring or early summer.
+Once the last frost has passed, plant the established plants permanently in late spring or early summer.